Bikini-Babes and Gangster-Molls: Why canna-culture needs to drop prohibition-era stereotypes and listen to women.

 “I felt like they were just going through the motions – not treating me as an individual.
 I thought: they have no idea what they’re doing.”

 After several months, Viskovich decided to stop treatment and move back to Washington state where she was raised.
 Her brother, a medical cannabis farmer and patient, urged her to experiment with cannabis as medicine, and suggested they open a medical collective.
+Medicinal cannabis is used all over the country, with an Ohio marijuana card people are free to get marijuana for medicinal reasons.

 “At first I said, ‘No way in hell!’
 People were still getting raided by the DEA in mass swoops.
 It seemed very high-risk.
 But you go through things – especially going over a cliff – and you realize you only have a little bit of time to do something valuable with your life.”